 During the 2019 Tour Season, all Saarinen House tours will include the temporary exhibition Studio Loja Saarinen: The Art and Architecture of Weaving, 1928-1942.
 The fifth in a series of interventions in the historic house, the show brings together rarely seen handwoven rugs and textiles produced at Cranbrook under the direction of Loja Saarinen.

 Staff-guided public tours of Saarinen House depart from the front desk of Cranbrook Art Museum, where tickets may be purchased on tour days.
-Public tours are scheduled May 11 through November 25, 2018, at 2:00pm on Fridays and Saturdays, and at 1:00pm and 3:00pm on Sundays.
+Public tours are scheduled Friday, May 10, 2019 through Sunday, November 24, 2019, at 2:00pm on Fridays and Saturdays, and at 1:00pm and 3:00pm on Sundays.
 Online registration for Saarinen House tours will be available by Wednesday, April 10, 2019.
 Tours are limited to 12 guests.

 The tours are approximately 75 minutes in length and include stairs and two ten-minute walks on Cranbrook’s campus.
 Tours take place rain or shine.
 To protect the carpeting and flooring in Saarinen House, you will be asked to remove your shoes and wear booties, which will be provided.

 For the safety and comfort of all visitors, children younger than eight years old, including infants and toddlers, are discouraged from joining the tour.
 Due to the historical status and intimate nature of the house, many rooms and passageways are very narrow, and therefore the house is not wheelchair-accessible.

 Only small wallets and handheld cameras are permitted on the tours.
 Please leave all backpacks, purses, camera bags, camera equipment, and other cumbersome items in vehicles.
 This policy was created for the security and protection of Saarinen House and its collection of fine and decorative art.